Ailrun/deducible/README.md

 # Deducible!

-**Deducible!** is a library for dealing with 0th, 1st, and higher logic in JavaScript.
+**Deducible!** is a library to handle proofs of 0th, 1st, and higher logic in JavaScript.

-Currently this library is fairly unstable and its APIs are subject to change.
-Don't use this in production environment.
+Currently this library is incomplete and unstable.
+Don't use this in any production environment.